AC221: Financial Accounting

 ES215: Explore Your Career and Build Your Toolkit

-Co-requisite: OB221.
-This seminar is intended for students who are taking OB221, and have not completed SM108.
-Combines the content of SM 108 and SM 208.
+Questrom students only.
+This seminar is intended for students who have not completed ES110 and ES210.
+Combines the content of ES110 and ES210.
 Provides an overview of individual career management.
 Equips students with the necessary knowledge, tools, and skills needed to build a foundation of career management capabilities.
-Students will begin to chart their career path, work with the Feld Career Center (FCC), practice interviewing, develop a search strategy, and continue to build their personal “brand.”
+Students will begin to chart their career path, work with the Feld Center, practice interviewing, develop a search strategy, and continue to build their personal “brand.”
 2 cr.

-Prerequisite: QST SM208 or SM209; Junior standing.
-Required for all QST Juniors who have completed SM208 or SM209.
-This course is the third-level comprehensive course that is part of the School of Management’s four-year progression of courses designed to equip students with the necessary knowledge, tools, and skills needed to build a foundation of career management capabilities and professional development.
-Focuses on training students to gain internships and/or full time offers.
-Reviews at students’ current network and how the Feld Career Center may augment their contacts.
-Helps students to develop a search process and delve into the particular type of interview processes unique to certain industries.
+Questrom students only.
+Prerequisite: ES210 or ES215; Junior (or Senior) standing.
+Required for all Questrom students who have completed ES210 or ES215, followed by a full semester of additional work and academic experiences.
+This course is the third-level comprehensive course that is part of the Questrom School of Business’s three-year progression of courses designed to equip students with the necessary knowledge, tools, and skills needed to build a foundation of career management capabilities and professional development.
+Workshop format helps students to develop a search process and delve into the particular type of interview processes unique to certain industries, and focus on gaining internships and/or full time offers.
 Explores how students may enhance their chance to convert an internship into a full time job offer.
 The course discusses ethics and values as it pertains to students’ career and job search.
-Refreshes students’ writing verbal communication, and interview skills.
-Students who plan to take SM308 concurrently with Cross-Functional Core should register for SM308 after being notified of their Core AM/PM section assignment.
 1 cr.

 FE101: Introduction to Finance

-Prerequisite: SM131 previous or concurrent (strongly recommended to be taken concurrently for non-Questrom students).
-Required of all Questrom freshmen.
-This course offers a rigorous overview of principles of finance, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
-It uses a combination of teaching materials including online problem solving and case writing that will help the student through the intensive syllabus.
-FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to Questrom students.
+Prerequisite: SM131 previous (for Questrom freshmen) or concurrent (all others).
+Required of all Questrom 2nd-semester freshmen.
+Open to non-Questrom students who have completed a semester of FT work on the CRC.
+This course offers an overview of fundamental financial analyses, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
+The content is relevant to understand a broad class of problems and decisions for businesses or individuals.
+It offers applications across decision domains.
+The teaching materials include online problem solving and case analysis.
+FE 101 and FE 323 offer a comprehensive overview of finance to Questrom students.
+Students may not take both FE101 and SM132 for credit.
 2 cr.
+Either sem.

 FE323: Financial Management

-Prerequisite: SM121/SM122, or SM299, or FE101, IS223, SM131 and SM151; AC221; AC222; OB221; QM221 (formerly SM221); QM222 (formerly SM222); component of QST SM 323, The Cross Functional Core.
+Prerequisite: AC221; AC222; MO221 (formerly OB221); QM221; QM222 or BA222, SM131; SM132 (formerly FE101); SM275 (formerly ES275).
+FE323 is a component of QST SM 323, The Cross Functional Core.
 Introduces students to the themes of financial decision making: valuation and risk management.
 The focus is on the problems of forecasting, capital budgeting, working capital management, project risk management, and financing in a cross-functional context.
 A semester-long business-plan project explores the interaction between marketing, operations, management information systems, and finance decisions.
 The course compares the financial objectives of the manager and the investor.
 Introduction to the time value of money, securities valuation, portfolio diversification and the cost of capital.
 4 cr.

 FE427: International Financial Management

 Prerequisite: QST FE 323.
-Required for International Management concentrators.
 Managing financial risk in the global environment.
 Introduction to foreign exchange markets, spot, forward, futures, options and swaps, and to the international bond and money markets.
 Discussion of market structure and participants, and main financial instruments.
 Analyzes and discusses tools of currency risk management.
 4 cr.

 FE429: Futures, Options, and Financial Risk Management